As AI becomes embedded within professional infrastructure, the question is no longer whether organisations will adopt it.

 Who This Is For

-CloudPedagogy supports professionals working in environments where intelligent systems influence real decisions:
+CloudPedagogy supports professionals working in environments where AI influences real decisions:

 - educators and academic leaders